- 3/4 cup sugar

 - 1 teaspoon grated lime peel

 - In a small bowl, beat sugar and oil until blended.
-Beat in the eggs, lime juice, vanilla and coconut extracts.
+Beat in the eggs, lime juice, and vanilla and coconut extracts.
 Combine the flour, cornmeal, baking powder and salt; gradually add to sugar mixture and mix well (dough will be sticky).
 Stir in coconut and lime peel.

 - Divide dough in half.
 With lightly floured hands, shape each half into a 12-in. x 2-in. rectangle on a parchment paper-lined baking sheet.
 Bake at 350° for 20-25 minutes or until set.